BrenPatF/Sandbox/README.md

 The package is tested using the Math Function Unit Testing design pattern (`See also - Trapit` below).
 In this approach, a 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.

 You can review the  unit test formatted results obtained by the author in the `test_output` subfolder [net_pipe.html is the root page for the HTML version and net_pipe.txt has the results in text format].

+There are two diagrams to illustrate the unit testing:

+- plsql_network - JSD.png: shows the structure of the unit test wrapper function
+- plsql_network - Scenario 3.png: diagram of the 4-subnetwork network in scenario 3

 ## Operating System/Oracle Versions
 ### Windows